elasticscale/techtalk-resources/talk/talk.md

 ## Realistic Next Steps

-- Containerize a real app (yours or OSS) - tip try N8n
+- Containerize a real app (yours or opensource) - tip try N8n
 - Deploy manually, then automate with Terraform
 - Apply for DevOps internships or shadowing roles
 - Pair with a senior DevOps engineer